 - Lights up your face when you smile

 Dental care can be seen like servicing your car.
-People invest a lot of money on their car and it gets serviced every six months.
+People invest a lot of money in their car and it gets serviced every six months.
 Some people change cars every 10 to 15 years.
-With your teeth, you only get one set in your adult years so they need to last you a lifetime.
+With your teeth, you only get one set in your adult years, so they need to last you a lifetime.
 In order to make sure you keep them for a lifetime, servicing them every 6 months is required, like your car.

 Do I need to see a specialist?
 Why can’t I just see you guys?

-There are eight specialities in dentistry:
+There are 12 specialities in dentistry: